hcs847/weather-forecast-dashboard/README.md

 The last 10 cities searched will be displayed under the search box and related weather information can be displayed by clicking on these previously searched cities.

-In order to fully render the page, an API key is required and is not attached in GitHub, please use your own API key to take advantage of this tool.

 ![](dashboard.png)